• Use Cases

 Resend docs

-See the Meshes setup flow, supported actions, and rule-building details for Resend.
+Resend setup steps, supported actions, and rule-building details.

 Open link